renovate-bot/ss-o.github.io/content/posts/2022/08/zui_for_zi.md

 -zui_std_fly_array_refresh <module index>
 ```

 Submits on-the-fly array refresh.
 The given `<module index>` should point to an array ("a:" prefix at `zui-event-loop`).
-The array will be read again and pasted into document replacing previous content.
+The array will be read again and pasted into a document replacing previous content.
 For example, in the history demo there is:

 ```zsh
 zui-event-loop 1:demo_generator_A a:u-history 1:demo_generator_A